Testosterone. It’s the hormone that makes a man “manly”. Testosterone has a wide variety of different functions in the human body.

 Long distance or endurance training is not as good for the body as once hoped.
 It also is not good for test levels.
 Endurance athletes tend to have raised cortisol levels, which is bad.
 Researchers have also found endurance athletes to have significantly lower levels of testosterone.
-Male long distance runners in particular have been shown in many studies to have lower testosterone levels on average (study 1, study 2, here are many more but the point has been made).
+Male long distance runners, in particular, have been shown in many studies to have lower testosterone levels on average (study 1, study 2, here are a couple more but the point has been made).

 When it comes to doing cardio HIIT is much better when it comes to testosterone and fat loss, but we will cover that one later.

 I like a beer as much as the next guy, unfortunately hitting the sauce isn’t good for test levels.
 The good news is you don’t have to avoid alcohol altogether, but if you are the kind who likes to pound a lot of drinks on a regular basis, your test levels could suffer from it.